 - Remember to give your response as soon as you see the hazard!

-The Pass mark for hazard perception part is 44/75.
+The Pass mark for hazard perception test is 44/75 (Car and motorcycle).

-Watch these hazard test videos and your are more prepared
+Watch these hazard perception test videos and you know much more

 Hazard perception test online

 Hazard test online can be very useful when you are preparing to official UK theory test.
 You can find many official and some unofficial tests from the internet, select carefully the best ones and practice with them.
-Our recommendation is to use the official DVSA revision hazard perception clips.
+Our recommendation is to use the official DVSA hazard perception clips (revision).
 You can find them from www.theorytest.org

 How to define good hazard perception skills?

 If a driver has a good hazard perception skills, it means for example: